grafana/loki/docs/sources/get-started/quick-start.md

 {{< docs/ignore >}}
 ## Back to docs
-Head back to wear you started from to continue with the Loki documentation: [Loki documentation](https://grafana.com/docs/loki/latest/get-started/quick-start/).
+Head back to where you started from to continue with the Loki documentation: [Loki documentation](https://grafana.com/docs/loki/latest/get-started/quick-start/).
 {{< /docs/ignore >}}

 ## Complete metrics, logs, traces, and profiling example